- Asylum and Refugee Law

 - Legal Ethics

 Professor Bauer’s scholarly writing includes studies of multiple nationality and refugees, the ethical implications of secret settlements, and discrimination against people with disabilities in the bar admissions process.
 An article on clinical pedagogy he co-authored with Professor James H. Stark has been included in the Clinical Legal Education Association’s bibliography of basic reading for new clinical teachers.
-When not in the classroom or court, Professor Bauer dedicates much of his time to public service.
-He has served on the boards of the Connecticut Fair Housing Center, Connecticut Legal Services and the Connecticut Legal Rights Project and as a James Cooper Fellow of the Connecticut Bar Foundation.
-In 2010, he was presented with the ADA Groundbreaker Award by the Americans with Disabilities Act Coalition of Connecticut.
-In 2012, the Connecticut Immigrant and Refugee Coalition presented him with the Myra Oliver Award for outstanding service to the immigrant community.
+When not in the classroom or in court, Professor Bauer dedicates much of his time to public service.
+He chairs the Connecticut Fair Housing Center’s Board of Directors, and has served on the boards of several other legal services organizations.
+In 2015, the Connecticut Bar Association presented him with the Tapping Reeve Legal Educator Award for his contributions to legal education and the legal profession.
+In 2012, he received the Connecticut Immigrant and Refugee Coalition’s Myra Oliver Award for outstanding service to immigrant communities, and in 2010 he was presented with an ADA Groundbreaker Award by the Americans with Disabilities Act Coalition of Connecticut.

 Jon Bauer, Multiple Nationality and Refugees, 47 Vanderbilt Journal of Transnational Law (2014)